 While the PetFusion isn't cheap, it's also not as expensive as options such as the Big Barker.
 So if you need a supportive dog bed for a big pet, it's an excellent option - and we think your dog will love it.

 Quick Summary: The PetFusion dog bed is a comfortable, supportive bed that's great for bigger dogs - although the small option is also a good choice for smaller breeds.
-The four inches of memory foam evenly distributes your dog's weight to prevent pressure on joints, while the cushioned sides are perfect as pillows or to curl up against.
+The 2.5" - 6" memory foam mattress (depending on the size you choose) evenly distributes your dog's weight to prevent pressure on joints, while the cushioned sides are perfect as pillows or to curl up against.
 Overall, the PetFusion provides excellent value.

 One of the best dog beds for small breeds is the Brindle Waterproof Bed.
 It's built with a combination of 2 inches memory foam and 2 inches support foam, which provides a mixture of comfort and joint support.